The variance of a general class of multiplicative functions in short intervals: Proof of Proposition and Proposition

-Following Heath-Brown’s proof of Theorem 8 in~\cite{Heath}, they also proved the following. \begin{lemma} Let $F$ be a binary form with integer coefficients, non-zero discriminant and degree $d \geq 3$.
-Let $Z$ be a positive real number and $\gamma$ be a real number larger than $\frac{1}{d}$.
+where the constant implied by $\ll$ is absolute. \end{lemma} When counting solutions of large size, we should expect a stronger upper bound on the number of solutions.
+Following Heath-Brown’s proof of Theorem 8 in~\cite{Heath}, Stewart and Xiao~\cite[Lemma 2.1]{SX} recently proved the following. \begin{lemma} Let $F$ be a binary form with integer coefficients, non-zero discriminant, and degree $d \geq 3$.
+Let $Z$ be a positive real number, and $\gamma$ be a real number larger than $\frac{1}{d}$.
 The number of pairs of integers $(x, y)$ with